jiteshmeghwal/Driver-Onboarding-Svc/README.md

 - User logs in to the client app, and click on the option, **Join as a driver**.
 - on click, client calls the service, if the user's driver profile is created, service replies with profile snapshot, else server replies with No content HTTP status.
 - if driver profile is not found, user is greeted with form to enter basic info details for driver profile.
-- once user submits the details, user's driver profile is created with status **created**.
+- once user submits the details, user's driver profile is created.
-- For user profile with created status, user is greeted with page requesting to upload mandatory documents for background verification.
-- Once user uploads all necessary documents, user profile moves to pending_verification status.
+- Once user profile is created, client call backend to get a list of onboarding steps user has to complete.
-- For all user profiles with pending_verification status, documents are verified from backend, & objection is raised against each document if necessary.
-- on background verification objection, profile status moves back to created status, & is also displayed objection comments, to suggest .
-- if background verification succeeds, a shipment is created with onboarding kit (tracking device).
+- For our use case, onboarding steps are :
+  - Document Upload
+  - Background Verification (includes document verification)
+  - Shipment of tracking device
+- Client prompts user to complete each incomplete step, e.g. for document upload step, user has to upload a document as requested.
+- Once all document upload steps are complete, a background verification step is displayed, which is completed from backend by system admin.
+- Once system admin mark a user profile as verified, an order creation request is triggered to a third party service for delivery of a vehicle tracking device to the user.
-- order for the tracking device is handled by 3p service, a contract is defined with the 3p service to update onboarding service with order status.
+- All the shipment status updates are sent by the 3rd party service to our service using kafka.
-- once tracking device is delivered to the user, profile status is moved to complete status.
+- once shipment is delivered to the driver, we mark the last (shipment) step as complete.
-- once user is completely onboarded as a driver , user can mark itself as available to drive.
+- once all onboarding steps are completed, an option is enabled on the client side for the user to mark itself as available to drive.